C241-PS242-Pestify/.github/profile/README.md

 <h1 align="center">🍃  PESTIFY  🍃</h1>

 <strong>Pestify</strong> is an application designed to solve problems for aquaponic plant farmers.
-It provides a pest detection system along with the causes and solutions to overcome them.
+It provides a pest classification system along with the causes and solutions to overcome them.

 <h2>TEAM ID : C241-PS242</h2>
 <h4>TEAM MEMBER :</h4>